Demiez/healthcare_courses_api/README.md

 - Get single MTC
 - Create new MTC
   - Authenticated users only
-  - Must have the role "provider" or "admin"
+  - Must have the role OWNER or ADMIN
-  - Only one MTC per healthcare provider (admins can create more)
-  - Field validation via Mongoose?
+  - Field validation
 - Upload a photo for MTC
-  - Owner only
+  - OWNER only
   - Photo will be uploaded to local filesystem
 - Update MTC
-  - Owner only
+  - OWNER only
   - Validation on update
 - Delete MTC
-  - Owner only
+  - OWNER only
 - Calculate the average cost of all courses provided by the MTC
 - Calculate the average rating from the reviews for MTC
 - Geolocation of MTC